BMILAB/movAPA/README.md

 install_github("BMILAB/movAPA")
 library(movAPA)

-##or you can download ZIP, and then
+##or you can download ZIP, and then unzip
-install.packages("you download path", repos = NULL, type = "source")
+install.packages("you unzip file path", repos = NULL, type = "source")
 ```

 ## Application examples